 Red Velvet Forever~!

 Does that mean that red velvet is sooo 2 years ago?
 Who knows?!
 I try to track and predict food trends and they are as unpredictable as the weather here in Calgary.
 But whether it’s still taking over the world or not, it doesn’t matter.
 Red Velvet is so utterly ingrained into our food culture now that it’s here to stay- at least in my foreseeable future.
 That’s my foodie forecast anyway.

-This red velvet cookie is a healthy dessert recipe option and a great kids lunch box idea.
+This red velvet cookie with beets is a healthy dessert recipe option and a great kids lunch box idea.
 Although this is the end of my “Lunch bag food”series, I will still periodically be posting more great lunch bag food recipes and lots of quick, easy and healthy recipes, so stay tuned!

 YOU MAY ALSO LIKE:

-Natural Red Velvet Cookie
+Natural Red Velvet Cookie (no dye)

 This healthy and Natural Red Velvet cookie incorporates natural ingredients like beets (no red dye), real butter and whole wheat flour.
 It makes a great lunch box snack or dessert!

 - 1/2 tsp baking soda